 - Take Action

 The nesting habits of birds are examined in this inquiry-based lesson that cultivates curiosity and promotes respect for the natural world.
-As students explore the unique features of bird nests they actively participate in the learning process through a series of hands-on activities that involve:
+As students explore the unique features of bird nests they actively participate in the learning process through a series of introductory STEM activities that involve: